stuartellis/tf-tasks/README.md

 - Adds a `.gitignore` file and a `Taskfile.yaml` file to the root directory of the project, if these do not already exist.
 - Provides a `.terraform-version` file.
 - Provides the file `tasks/tft/Taskfile.yaml` to the project.
-This file contains the task definitions.
+This file contains the main task definitions.
+- Provides the file `tasks/tft-image/Taskfile.yaml` to the project.
+This file contains the task definitions for working with container images.
+- Provides the file `containers/tft/Containerfile` to the project.
+This is the default build file for container images.
 - Provides a `tf/` directory structure for TF files and configuration.

 The tasks: